Johnson County, Georgia: Demographics

-Of the 3,347 households, 32.6% had children under the age of 18 living with them, 44.2% were married couples living together, 18.3% had a female householder with no husband present, 32.1% were non-families, and 29.1% of all households were made up of individuals.
-The average household size was 2.46 and the average family size was 3.03.
-The median age was 40.4 years.

-The median income for a household in the county was $27,607 and the median income for a family was $35,750.
-Males had a median income of $31,938 versus $22,410 for females.
-The per capita income for the county was $15,659.
-About 21.1% of families and 27.7% of the population were below the poverty line, including 39.1% of those under age 18 and 31.6% of those age 65 or over.

-2020 census
+2020 Census

 As of the 2020 United States census, there were 9,189 people, 3,393 households, and 2,208 families residing in the county.

 Government

 The county is governed by a five-member board of commissioners.
 A county manager handles the daily operation of the county.

 The county is part of the Dublin Judicial Circuit along with Twiggs County, Treutlen County, and Laurens County.

 Education

 In 1970, Johnson County schools integrated peacefully due to careful planning by the county's board of education and firm management by superintendent Buren Claxton.

 The county's public schools are located in Wrightsville.
 The school mascot is the Trojan, and the school colors are blue and white.
 The school fight song is the theme from the movie Hang 'Em High.

 Sports

 Herschel Walker, a Johnson County native, played on the county's only state championship football team in 1979.

 Walker went on to play for the University of Georgia and won the Heisman Trophy.
 In 2004 Johnson County High School named its football field for Walker.